Float Fishing With Flies: Expert Advice

 Bottom Bouncing Float Rig

-With this rig, all the weights are on the bottom and below the fly and the flies are always up and off the bottom and in the strike zone.
+With this rig, all the weights are on the bottom and below the fly, and the flies are always up and off the bottom and in the strike zone.

-Recent studies indicate that trout only feed off the bottom 13% of the time so it’s much more effective to keep your fly off the bottom.
+Recent studies indicate that trout only feed off the bottom 13% of the time, so it’s much more effective to keep your fly off the bottom.

 I tell my clients that it’s better to be 12 inches off the bottom than 1 inch under the trout’s head.

-The weights are on what I call the tag line and you can run a short tag line and have the fly closer to the bottom or you can run a long tag line and have the fly further up the line.
+The weights are on what I call the tagline, and you can run a short tagline and have the fly closer to the bottom, or you can run a long tagline and have the fly further up the line.

-Often times I will also hang a second fly up the line off of the swivel.
+I will also hang a second fly up the line off of the swivel.

-With this rig you may lose a few more weights but I rarely lose any flies.
+With this rig, you may lose a few more weights but I rarely lose any flies.

-Best Flies When Float Fishing With Flies
+Best Flies Float Fish With

 Some of my favorite patterns are: